interlock-network/interlock-docs/docs/faq.md

 Is there some kind of educational program or some YouTube videos to make it easier for newcomers to understand your project?

 We will definitely consider making more training content but thankfully on the product side, it's very easy!
 Once you install the extension, it does most of the work while you earn.
 More will come later for sure.
-For now, feel free to join our social channels to keep up with us and chat about what we do, someone is always around: https://linktr.ee/interlockWeb3
+For now, feel free to join our social channels to keep up with us and chat about what we do, someone is always around: [Social Links](https://docs.interlock.network/#useful-links)

 ### I saw that there will be “security stakers” who will earn $ILOCK tokens by staking harmless gray area entities?